 Figure 2 differentiates the primary energy used from non-renewable and renewable raw materials for the production stage according to different partial processes of production.
-It shows that the predominant contribution to the primary energy consumption results from the provision of the raw materials for the production of the textile floor coverings.
+It shows that the predominant contribution to the primary energy consumption results from the provision of the raw materials for the production of the textile floor covering.

+Mechanical processes give rise to energy credit notes resulting from edge-waste reuse in the waste incineration plant.
 The illustration applies to all luxury classes, relative deviations are in the range of 1%.